DFC302/dnsgen_wrapper/README.md

 **You may need to ctrl+z to fully stop the script.
 In some test cases, ctrl+c was enough, while others, ctrl+z was needed.**

+### Special Note
+You can edit your dnsgen command on lines 180 and 184.

 # Usage
 ```
 [ usage ]: dnsgen_wrapper.sh -f [filename] -o [outfile] -s [size limit in MB]